daostack/alchemy/docs/Alchemy_2_0_Benefits.md

  - All ArcHive plugins/DAOs are automatically indexed by subgraph (no need to manually index).

 ## Misc
- - NFT management scheme - send/mint/list
+ - NFT management plugin - send/mint/list
  - Arc.react  - enable easy custom React UI components on top of subgraph and arc.js
  - 2 new Common plugins - JoinAndQuit and Funding Request.
  - Key value on chain DAO DB (implemented for Common) though can be used by other DAOs.